What’s an executor and why you need one

-When writing your will, one of the biggest decisions you will make is choosing your executor.
-Your executor will manage your estate when you die.
-It can be a family member, friend, lawyer or other professional, or a trustee company such as State Trustees.
-Either way, there are a few things you should consider before selecting someone for this important role.
+When writing your Will, one of the biggest decisions to make is choosing an executor.
+Your executor manages your estate when you die, putting your last wishes into action.
+An executor can be a family member, friend, lawyer or other professional, or a trustee company such as State Trustees.
+Whichever you choose, there are a few things you should consider first.

 What does an executor do?